CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

 Road network data
 +++++++++++++++++++++
-the road network file contains three datasets
+The road network file contains the following three datasets.

 - Intersection dataset
-    consists of identification, location and traffic signal installation information about an intersection.
+    Intersection data consists of identification, location and traffic signal installation information about each intersection.
 A snippet of intersection dataset is shown below.

     .. code-block::